petarstesic2002/CsharpFormsApiTest/README.md

 ## Solution is set to multiple startup projects (API and GUI)

 # Start the project
-Open `GUI` and `API` projects in a separate terminal and run `dotnet run` in each or Open the solution in Visual Studio and build and start the project
+Open `GUI` and `API` projects in a separate terminal and run `dotnet run` in each one (`API FIRST!`) or Open the solution in Visual Studio and build and start the project